EnzoBnl/enzobnl/bd.md

 **Theorem**: In case of network **P**artition, the system remains **A**vailable *or* **C**onsistent, **e**lse it ensures low **L**atency *or* **C**onsistency

 - P = (network) Partitioning = A sub-part of the nodes become unreachable.
-- A = Availability = Requests are never answered with an error.
+- A = Availability = Requests try to return the more recent available state of the result.
 - C = Consistency = A request result is either up-to-date or an error.
 - E = Else
 - L = Latency = A request get its result in its more fastly accessible state.